C0D3M4513R-Minecraft/config-checker/README.md

 This includes any contributions to this Project, including PR's.
 This will allow for specifying a license later on.
 Also in general code ownership shall be settled on a per-module basis.
-A License file in the root of the project does not apply that license to submodules defined in that directories' pom.xml. (e.g. a License file in the root of the repository does not apply to the following directories, because they are submodules in the `/pom.xml` file: `Config`, `config-checker`, `Logger`, `plugins` and `checkerframework`)